How far back can an insurance company go in requesting past medical records?

 From Good Hands to Boxing Gloves, David Berardinelli, p.
 112.

 That focuses on Allstate.
 But five or more major U.S. insurance companies hired the same consultant and adopted similar aggressive claim practices.
 They ask for personal medical records for an injured person’s “entire lifetime”.
 Why do they request the information?
-To embarrass the person making the claim and weaken their case.
-Our documented source which you can fact check is down in the footnotes.
+To embarrass the person making the claim and weaken their insurance claim.
+You can fact check the source of these statements down in the footnotes.